casko97/PufferDrive/docs/src/pufferdrive-2.0.md

 | GPUDrive | 50,000 | ~1.7 hours |
 | PufferDrive | 320,000 | ~4 minutes |

+[^2] We benchmark here against 80\% goal-reaching to make the results comparable to those in Nocturne.
+Similar accelerations are achieved against GPUDrive at the 99% success rate.

 ## From GPUDrive to PufferDrive

-GPUDrive delivered high raw simulation speed, but end-to-end training throughput (~50K steps/sec) still limited experiments, especially on large maps like [CARLA](https://carla.org/).
+GPUDrive delivered high raw simulation speed, but end-to-end training throughput (~30K steps/sec) still limited experiments, especially on large maps like [CARLA](https://carla.org/).
 Memory layout and batching overheads prevented further speedups.

 We were motivated to get faster end-to-end training because waiting a full day for experimental results slows down everything, debugging, testing, and scientific progress.
 This led to the development of PufferDrive.

 Partnering with Spencer Cheng from [Puffer.ai](https://puffer.ai/), we rebuilt GPUDrive around [**PufferLib**](https://arxiv.org/abs/2406.12905).
 The result, **PufferDrive 1.0**, reached ~200,000 steps per second on a single GPU and scaled linearly across multiple GPUs.
-Training agents on 10,000 Waymo maps took roughly 24 hours with GPUDrive—[with PufferDrive, we now reproduce the same results in ~2 hours](https://x.com/spenccheng/status/1959665036483350994).
+Training agents on 10,000 Waymo maps took roughly 24 hours with GPUDrive—[with PufferDrive, we now reproduce the same results in ~15 minutes](https://x.com/spenccheng/status/1959665036483350994).

 ## Roadmap: PufferDrive 3.0